-We may not be able to return to or sustain our revenue growth rate and we may not be profitable in the future.
+We may not be able to return to revenue growth rate and we may not be profitable in the future.

 Our past revenue growth and profitability should not be considered indicative of our future performance.
-Our revenue decreased by 21.6% in the first quarter of fiscal 2023 compared to the first quarter of fiscal 2022, decreased by 1.4% in fiscal 2022 compared to 2021, and increased by 22.8% in fiscal 2021 compared to fiscal 2020.
+Our revenue decreased by 20.6% in the nine months ended April 29, 2023, compared to the nine months ended April 30, 2022; decreased by 1.4% in fiscal 2022 compared to 2021; and increased by 22.8% in fiscal 2021 compared to fiscal 2020.
 Our revenue may continue to decline in future periods due to a number of factors, which may include general economic conditions, including a recession, decreased discretionary consumer spending, the short- and long-term impacts of the COVID-19 pandemic, decreases in marketing spend, slower client acquisition growth, slower demand for our merchandise and service, increased competition, decreases in the growth rate of our overall market, and our failure to capitalize on growth opportunities, as well as the maturation of our business.